 Historic Northern Cities

-Guimarães: Known as the “birthplace of Portugal,” this UNESCO World Heritage city features a well-preserved medieval castle where the country’s first king was reputedly born.
+Guimarães: Known as the birthplace of Portugal, this UNESCO World Heritage city is steeped in medieval history.
+It features a remarkably well-preserved castle where the country’s first king was reputedly born.

-Braga: One of Portugal’s oldest cities and a major religious center, Braga’s crown jewel is the Sanctuary of Bom Jesus do Monte—a stunning hilltop pilgrimage site with an intricate Baroque stairway.
+Braga: As one of Portugal’s oldest cities and a major religious center, Braga offers incredible architecture.
+Its crown jewel is the Sanctuary of Bom Jesus do Monte.
+This stunning hilltop pilgrimage site features an intricate Baroque stairway that will seriously test your leg strength.

 The Algarve: Beyond Resort Beaches